bolotnikov/gamedevland/docs/tower-defense.md

 Let each tile have its own ID number in the atlas, by which we can specifically identify the tile by determining its position.
 Thus, before we understand how to draw the desired part of the image, let's determine its position by ID.

-First, let's manually set the number of rows and columns in our atlas in the game config, and also directly indicate the size of the tiles:
+First, let's manually set the number of rows and columns of our atlas image `tilemap.png` in the game config, and also directly indicate the size of the tiles:

 ``` javascript